tanghui315/speakr-app/README.md

 ## Features

 *   **Audio Upload:** Upload audio files (MP3, WAV, M4A, etc. depending on your transcription endpoint) via drag-and-drop or file selection.
+*   **Browser Recording:** Record audio directly in your browser from the "New Recording" screen (requires HTTPS or browser configuration for HTTP - see [Deployment Guide](DEPLOYMENT_GUIDE.md#browser-recording-feature)).
 *   **Transcription:** Choose between a standard OpenAI-compatible API or a more advanced ASR Webservice.
 *   **Speaker Diarization:** (ASR/WhisperX only) Automatically detect and separate different speakers in the transcript.
 *   **Intuitive Speaker Labeling:** A new, more intuitive interface for identifying and labeling speakers.